-"(a) Authorization of Transfer of Equipment.-During a public health emergency declared by the Secretary of Health and Human Services under section 319(a) of the Public Health Service Act (42 U.S.C.
-247d(a)), the Secretary, at the request of the Secretary of Health and Human Services, may transfer to the Department of Health and Human Services, on a reimbursable basis, excess personal protective equipment or medically necessary equipment in the possession of the Department.

-"(b) DETERMINATION BY SECRETARIES.-
+$''(a)\ AUTHORIZATION\ OF\ TRANSFER\ OF\ EQUIPMENT.-During a public health emergency declared by the Secretary of Health and$ Human Services under section 319(a) of the Public Health And Human Services under section 319(a) of the Public Health Service Act (42 U.S.C.
+247d(a)), the Secretary, at the request of the Sec-retary of Health and Human Services, may transfer to the Depart-ment of Health and Human Services, on a reimbursable basis, excess personal protective equipment or medically necessary equip-ment in the possession of the Department. "(b) DETERMINATION BY SECRETARIES.-

-"(1) IN GENERAL.-In carrying out this section- "(A) before requesting a transfer under subsection (a), the Secretary of Health and Human Services shall determine whether the personal protective equipment or medically necessary equipment is otherwise available; and "(B) before initiating a transfer under subsection (a), the Secretary, in consultation with the heads of each component within the Department, shallemployees, or contractors of the Department.
+"(1) IN GENERAL.-In carrying out this section- "(A) before requesting a transfer under subsection (a), (A) before requesting a transfer under subsection (a), the Secretary of Health and Human Services shall deter-mine whether the personal protective equipment or medi-cally necessary equipment is otherwise available; and "(B) before initiating a transfer under subsection (a), the Secretary, in consultation with the heads of each component within the Department, shall-

-"(i) determine whether the personal protective equipment or medically necessary equipment requested to be transferred under subsection (a) is excess equipment; and
+"(i) determine whether the personal protective equipment or medically necessary equipment requested to be transferred under subsection (a) is excess equipment; and protective equipment and medically necessary equipment in the possession of the Department; and

-"(ii) certify that the transfer of the personal protective equipment or medically necessary equipment will not adversely impact the health or safety of officers,
+"(ii) certify that the transfer of the personal protective equipment or medically necessary equipment will not adversely impact the health or safety of officers, employees, or contractors of the Department.